Taking The Right Actions When Facing Furnishing Alcohol To Minor Charges

 (3) if the minor is under the immediate supervision of a commissioned peace officer engaged in enforcing the provisions of this code.

-(c) An offence under this section is punishable as provided by Section 106.071 of the Texas Beverage Code.
+(c) An offense under this section is punishable as provided by Section 106.071 of the Texas Beverage Code.

 Minor In Consumption

-(a) A minor commits an offence if he consumes an alcoholic beverage.
+(a) A minor commits an offense if he consumes an alcoholic beverage.

-(b) It is an affirmative defence to prosecution under this section that the alcoholic beverage was consumed in the visible presence of the minor’s adult parent, guardian, or spouse.
+(b) It is an affirmative Defense to prosecution under this section that the alcoholic beverage was consumed in the visible presence of the minor’s adult parent, guardian, or spouse.

-(c) An offence under this section is punishable as provided by Section 106.071 of the Texas Beverage Code.
+(c) An offense under this section is punishable as provided by Section 106.071 of the Texas Beverage Code.

 Contact Us When Facing Criminal Charges

-To set up a free consultation and speak to an experienced criminal defence attorney, contact our law office by calling 512-415-7648.
+To set up a free consultation and speak to an experienced criminal Defense attorney, contact our law office by calling 512-415-7648.